urushiってなに??

 Furthermore,

-1. Next, the wood base is made: (Material Selection) Selecting the appropriate material for the product; (Cutting to Size) Cutting the material to the product size; Attaching small parts such as lines; (Finishing) Assembling the cut wood materials with wood glue; (Polishing) Polishing the assembled product to a beautiful finish.
+1. Preparing the base (material selection): Selecting materials suitable for the product; (cutting): Cutting the materials to the product size; adding small parts such as marking lines; (craftsmanship): Assembling the cut materials with wood glue; (polishing): Polishing the assembled product to a beautiful finish.

-3. The undercoat coat involves four steps: (Rust Injection) Filling scratches and dents in the wood with a special putty and sanding to make it flat; (Drying) Applying the entire surface and letting it dry; (Drying) Applying another coat of lacquer and letting it dry; (Polishing) Polishing the entire surface again.
+3. The intermediate coat process involves four steps: (rust application) filling in scratches and dents in the wood with a special putty and sanding to make it smooth, (drying) applying and drying the entire surface, (drying) applying another coat and drying the entire surface again, and (polishing) polishing the entire surface again.

-- Recently, lacquerware has also been adapted for everyday use, and its uses have expanded with the times.
+In recent years, lacquerware has also evolved into everyday items, and its uses have expanded with the times.

 ■Color

-Jet black: This term is used to describe a deep black or a glossy black.
-Refined lacquer is originally a transparent brownish color, and other colors (such as vermilion) are achieved by mixing pigments into this transparent lacquer.
+Jet black: This term refers to a deep black or glossy black.
+Refined lacquer is originally a brownish transparent color, and other colors (such as vermilion) are produced by mixing pigments into this transparent lacquer.

-Vermilion (washed vermilion): Long ago, this color was associated with Buddhism and Shintoism.
-It is still found today on temple buildings and shrine gates (the ratio of red to vermilion gates has returned to the Kanto and Kansai regions).
-Conversely, vermilion, commonly referred to as "red," was the color of the common people.
-Vermilion is favored in its glossy finish.
-Some people prefer a matte finish for darker vermilion.
+Vermilion (washed vermilion): Historically a color associated with Buddhism and Shintoism.
+It's the color still seen on temple buildings and shrine gates today (the ratio of red to vermilion torii gates differs between the Kanto and Kansai regions).
+Conversely, the "vermilion" commonly called "red" was the color of the common people.
+A glossy vermilion is preferred.
+For dark vermilion, some prefer a matte finish.

-Negoro-nuri: A type of Japanese painting technique, this lacquerware is coated with a black lacquer base and then finished with a vermilion lacquer.
+Negoro-nuri: A type of Japanese painting technique, where vermilion lacquer is applied over a black lacquer base coat.

-Dry Lacquer: A method for making the base of vessels.
-This method involves layering linen cloth or other materials with lacquer paste (made by mixing raw lacquer paste).
-The lacquer liquid dries and hardens during temporary storage.
+Kanshitsu: One method of creating the base material for vessels.
+It involves layering hemp cloth or similar material with lacquer paste (made by mixing with raw lacquer paste) to create the base.
+The lacquer liquid dries and hardens for temporary preservation.

-Each piece is characterized by its metallic texture, created by combining powdered tin and charcoal.
-Its scratches are inconspicuous, making it safe to place on top of small ceramic or glass bowls.
-The underside is finished with a black dry lacquer finish, making it scratch-resistant and durable.
-Its unique shine makes it easy to mistake it for metal or glass.
+It is characterized by its metallic texture created using tin powder and charcoal powder, and the unique appearance of each piece.
+Scratches are less noticeable, making it safe to place on top of ceramic or glass bowls.
+The underside has a black dry lacquer finish, making it scratch-resistant and durable.
+The vessel exhibits a unique shine that might make you mistake it for metal or glass at first glance.

 ■Decorative Crafts

-Maki-e (flat, high, togidashi, and nikugo togidashi maki-e), in which designs are painted in gold or silver on the lacquered surface; chinkin (golden), in which patterns are carved into the lacquered surface with a blade and gold leaf or powder is pressed into the marks; and raden (raden), in which patterns are created using shells.
+This includes maki-e (flat maki-e, raised maki-e, polished maki-e, and rib-polished maki-e), where patterns are painted in gold and silver onto the lacquered surface; chinkin, where patterns are carved into the lacquered surface with a blade and gold leaf or gold powder is pressed into the resulting marks; and raden, where patterns are created using seashells.

-* Lacquerware crafted using maki-e techniques, such as yonbun-nuri (semi-uniform lacquering) and tamamushi-nuri (tamamushi-nuri), and the skillful use of gold and silver, creates a finish that is hard to believe is made from wood lacquer.
+* Lacquerware made using maki-e techniques with skillful use of gold and silver, such as shibuichi-nuri and iridescent lacquer, has a finish that is hard to believe is made of wood.

-◎Natural Wood Products (Wood-Dried/Wood Powder Products) = Wood powder is mixed with natural resin and solidified using a mold.
-Examples include MDF (also known as medium-density fiberboard, a recycled wood made from plant fibers such as wood, thermoformed into sheets) and natural wood veneer (with a wood surface and an MDF or plywood core).
+◎Natural Wood Products (Wood Powder Products) = These are made by mixing wood powder with natural resin and hardening it using a mold.
+These include MDF (Medium-Density Fiberboard), which is recycled wood made by heat-pressing plant fibers such as wood into sheets, and natural wood veneer (wood surface with an MDF or plywood core).

 ◎Other materials include cloth, paper, leather, and tree bark.